arrestoteles/lab-4-path-finder/README.md

     ```

 - **WordLadder**:
-  For words of the same length, the number of character positions where the letters differ from each other.
+  The number of character positions where the letters differ from each other.
-  For example, `guessCost("örter", "arten")` should be 2: the first and last characters differ (`ö`/`a` and `r`/`n`), but the middle ones (`rte`) are the same.
+  For example, `guessCost("örter", "arten")` should return 2: the first and last characters differ (`ö`/`a` and `r`/`n`), but the middle ones (`rte`) are the same.
-  Your method should not fail if it happens to be called on words of different length.
+  Your method should not fail if it happens to be called on words of different length, but the return value then doesn't matter much (why?).

     ```
     $ java RunPathFinder ucs WordLadder graphs/WordLadder/swedish-saldo.txt eller glada